I love juice, but I also like to have smoothies once in a while.

 There are some fruits like avocado that you cannot juice, so you need to peel it, chop it up into smaller 1” to 2” chunks and freeze it then add it to whatever juice recipe you are making.

-If you want something a bit more spicy then try frozen banana, carrot and ginger.
+If you want something a bit spicier, then try frozen banana, carrot and ginger.

 This will not replace a blender when it comes to smoothies because it won’t be able to grind large amounts of frozen stuff well.

 For making smoothies, blenders are still the best tool for the job.

 Check out this almond milk recipe, again from Raw Nutrition.

 With a slow juicer like this, you can store juice for a couple of days provided that you store it properly, meaning you have to put it on a mason jar filled to the brim, so there are no air pockets inside.
 Don’t forget to refrigerate it.

 In terms of extracting juice from leafy greens, this will do a better job compared to a fast centrifugal juicer, as much as 30% more based on tests done by Hurom themselves.

 But compared to other masticating juicers, it’s pretty close.

 Here’s Raw Nutrition comparing this with the Kuvings Whole slow juicer juicing carrots.